 7. Choi Hung Estate

 Would it even be a “Colourful Hong Kong” list if it didn’t include Choi Hung Estate?
 Choi Hung literally means “rainbow” in Cantonese (the local language in Hong Kong), and as soon as you arrive at the subway station you’re greeted by multi-coloured subway walls!
 Once you arrive at Choi Hung stop, take the C4 exit and turn left after the underground tunnel.
 Look for staircase number 4 and take the stairs up to the top of the car park where the basketball courts are located.
-It is a very popular Instagram location in Hong Kong and you’ll find many people doing their thang here for the ‘gram, so it’s best to come here on a weekday when kids are in school.
+It is a very popular Instagram spot in Hong Kong and you’ll find many people doing their thang here for the ‘gram, so it’s best to come here on a weekday when kids are in school.
 While its colourful exterior makes it an amazing photography location, it’s important to be mindful of the fact that many, many people call this place their home!

 What you also need to know is that Choi Hung Estate is one of the oldest housing estates in Hong Kong and is home to more than 18,000 people (according to the Hong Kong Housing Authority).
 The wealth gap in Hong Kong is one of the highest in the world, with the richest household now earning about 44 times what the poorest family makes according to a government report; additionally, Hong Kong is constantly named as one of the most expensive places in the world to live in.
 Beyond its multicoloured facade, the density of the Choi Hung Estate gives you a glimpse into the living conditions of millions of people in Hong Kong.